-- Situational: As a child grows, they face different situations which help them adapt and change aspects of their personality.
-This could be meeting new friends, a traumatic life experience, or, of course, the birth of a new sibling.
+- Situational: As a child grows, they face different situations, which help them adapt and change aspects of their personality.
+This could be meeting new friends, experiencing a trauma, or, of course, welcoming a new sibling.

-When looking at these factors, we see family life could be involved with any or all of them.
+When looking at these factors, we see family life can incorporate all of these.
 Since most children's lives are, at first, shaped by everything going on in the family, it is no wonder birth order theory has remained relevant throughout the decades.

-The following traits are general examples how birth order and personality are related.
-Of course, many other factors could impact the development of a child's personality.
-Some will be discussed later.
+The following traits are general examples of how birth order and personality are related.
+Of course, many other factors could impact the development of a child's personality; some will be discussed later.

 These children tend to get much more attention from adults than a child with siblings.
 This means many of their early interactions involve individuals significantly older than them.
-These interactions can make them feel like "tiny adults" and more mature than peers with siblings.
+These interactions can make them feel like "tiny adults," and they can seem more mature than peers with siblings.
 Traits include: